film coated tablets

 The directions may differ from the information contained in this leaflet.

 If you do not understand the instructions on the label ask your doctor or pharmacist

-Your doctor will decide on the dose of Tykerb tablets that you should take.
-The usual
+Your doctor will tell you exactly how many Tykerb tablets that you should take.
+Depending

 When to take Tykerb

 It is important that you take Tykerb tablets either at least one hour before or at

 least one hour after food.

 Take your medicine at about the same time each day.

 Taking it at the same time each day will have the best effect.
 It will also help you